GraLoRA: Granular Low-Rank Adaptation for Parameter-Efficient Fine-Tuning: Abstract

 \section{Abstract}

 Low-Rank Adaptation (LoRA) is a popular method for parameter-efficient fine-tuning (PEFT) of generative models, valued for its simplicity and effectiveness.
 Despite recent enhancements, LoRA still suffers from a fundamental limitation: overfitting when the bottleneck is widened.
 It performs best at ranks 32–64, yet its accuracy stagnates or declines at higher ranks, still falling short of full fine-tuning (FFT) performance.
 We identify the root cause as LoRA’s structural bottleneck, which introduces gradient entanglement to the unrelated input channels and distorts gradient propagation.
 To address this, we introduce a novel structure, Granular Low-Rank Adaptation (GraLoRA) that partitions weight matrices into sub-blocks, each with its own low-rank adapter.
 With negligible computational or storage cost, GraLoRA overcomes LoRA’s limitations, effectively increases the representational capacity, and more closely approximates FFT behavior.
-Experiments on code generation and commonsense reasoning benchmarks show that GraLoRA consistently outperforms LoRA and other baselines, achieving up to +8.5\% absolute gain in Pass@1 on HumanEval+.
+Experiments on code generation, commonsense reasoning, mathematical reasoning, general language understanding, and image generation benchmarks show that GraLoRA consistently outperforms LoRA and other baselines, achieving up to +8.5\% absolute gain in Pass@1 on HumanEval+.
 These improvements hold across model sizes and rank settings, making GraLoRA a scalable and robust solution for PEFT.
-Code, data, and scripts are available at https://github.com/SqueezeBits/GraLoRA.git